 - The Community College must certify that you are on-track to complete the Associate Degree for Transfer (ADT) prior to the term you are applying to enter CSULB.

-- All admission requirements must be met and the ADT must be granted no later than the prior Summer term in order to qualify for a Fall admission.
+- All admission requirements must be met and the ADT must be granted no later than the prior Spring term in order to qualify for a Fall admission.

-- All admission requirements must be met and the ADT must be granted no later than the prior Fall term in order to qualify for a Spring admission.
+- All admission requirements must be met and the ADT must be granted no later than the prior Summer term in order to qualify for a Spring admission.